 Assessment strategies use established ways to measure effective learning, evaluate student progress by reference to stated learning objectives, and are designed to be integral to the learning process.
+The Reviewer could not locate specific learning objectives for DGD201.

 Table: Measurement of effective learning